 According to the current STCW Convention, cadets must have a minimum of 360 days of onboard ship training to obtain the official license.
 Most participants acknowledged that current modern simulator training is close to real ship experience.
 Thus, replacing some parts of onboard training with simulator training is possible.
 Moreover, countries such as Finland and the Netherlands have started replacing simulator training with part of onboard ship training.
-All respondents mentioned that simulator training has the potential to partially replace onboard ship training.
-Seafarers need the combination of both training to acquire essential knowledge and expertise in a "hybrid model".
+All respondents mentioned that simulator training to acquire essential knowledge and expertise in a "hybrid model".
 The hybrid model can be a combination of a simulator and onboard ship training.
 The research data analysis show that one year of onboard ship training has immense value considering the below factors:

-- Onboard ship training can be completed on just one or two ships, while with simulator training, the seafarers can practice with different types of vessels. - Onboard training can be completed in open sea conditions with few moorings, traffic, and environmental factors.
-In contrast, simulator training provides a facility to practice in congested areas with heavy traffic and different weather conditions in the safety of a simulated environment. - One day of onboard ship training could be just nonrelated duties, while one of the simulators can be passage planning and practicing in different scenarios.
+• Onboard ship training can be completed on just one or two ships, while with simulator training, the seafarers can practice with different types of vessels.

+• Onboard training can be completed in open sea conditions with few moorings, traffic, and environmental factors.
+In contrast, simulator training provides a facility to practice in congested areas with heavy traffic and different weather conditions in the safety of a simulated environment.

+• One day of onboard ship training could be just nonrelated duties, while one of the simulators can be passage planning and practicing in different scenarios.